 1. Geckoboard

 Geckoboard provides a snazzy live KPI tracking dashboard for businesses.
-It features a drag-and-drop interface, allowing users to design their own visual dashboards across a range of metrics.
+It features a drag-and-drop interface, allowing users to design visual dashboards across various metrics.

-Designed for fast-moving teams that struggle to focus on the most important parts of their business, Geckoboard integrates with all of the most popular business software including Google Analytics, Salesforce, and Shopify.
+Designed for fast-moving teams struggling to focus on the most important parts of their business, Geckoboard integrates with all the most popular business software, including Google Analytics, Salesforce, and Shopify.

-The software pulls data directly from those programs (or Excel spreadsheets) to create beautiful visualizations of your most important metrics.
-While it isn’t as deep as other solutions on this list, it is perhaps the most simple to set up and use.
+The software pulls data from those programs (or Excel spreadsheets) to create beautiful visualizations of your most important metrics.
+While it isn’t as deep as other solutions on this list, it is perhaps the simplest to set up and use.

 2. Zoho

 Zoho is one of the most popular solutions for KPI tracking.
-While there is a bit of a learning curve, Zoho allows you to build personal dashboards for your business as a whole or every single employee in your business.
+While there is a bit of a learning curve, Zoho allows you to build personal dashboards for your business or every employee.

-If you want to make sure that each of your teams stays focused on the most important business metrics, there is no better solution than Zoho.
+If you want to ensure that each of your teams stays focused on the most important business metrics, there is no better solution than Zoho.

-Their website can look a bit intimidating, as they have products for every facet of a business including marketing, sales, community, services, project planning, and commerce.
+Their website can look intimidating, as they have products for every facet of a business, including marketing, sales, community, services, project planning, and commerce.

-You’ll have to take some time to sift through the different options that they offer and find the perfect mix of software packages for your company, but you’ll be hard-pressed to find a solution that is more powerful for any business, big or small.
+You’ll have to take some time to sift through the different options they offer and find the perfect mix of software packages for your company, but you’ll be hard-pressed to find a more powerful solution for any business, big or small.

 3. Tableau